VJAI/Story_For_Next_Movie/The_Mask_Man.md

 "Oh..
 Yeah"

 "He may be following someone.
-Did you get any information?"
+Did you get any information about the matching samples?"

-"No. I haven't got any suspicious from the guards"

-"Ask them to be alert"
+"Not yet"

-Few metres after a car is following with a man wearking mask inside.
-He was following him for couple of weeks now.
+Few metres away a black sedan started to follow.
+The Mask Man was following him for couple of weeks now.
 He was interested in the conversation they are having now.
-It was little risky for him on that day to sneak him into his apartment and implant that tracking device in the car.
+It was little risky for him on that day to sneak into his apartment and implant that tracking device in his car.
 The security guy nearly caught him.
 He got very interested in Victor.
-He learnt a lot following him every day.
-He is impressed seeing how fit, healthy and happy he is.
+He learnt a lot about him following every day.
+He is impressed by his fitness.
+He is healthy, happy and witty he thought.
 He never gives up.
 Is this quality he liked very much.

 He was glancing outside the window watching the people.
 They are always in hurry like the sky is falling down.
 How small their world is.
 Without knowing what life is and what it's purpose they live everyday.
 They are living for someones dreams.
 The world needs a cure and I've one.
-Once I fix myself, I'll fix this world.
-God has created me for a purpose, I know it and I'll implement it.
+Once I fix myself, I'll fix them.
+God has created me for a purpose, I know it and I'll do it.

 "Victor...
 Is that black car following us?"

 "You... may be... right.
-I saw that before too?"
+I saw that before too"

 "Do you see who is sitting there?"